 I can’t do that, though, because it’s not true.
-I’m a generalist — a Renaissance Woman — and, trust me, that’s exactly what you’re looking for if you want, for example, a new logo design The Internet lets you reach a larger audience for less money than has ever been possible.
+I’m a generalist — a oman — and, trust me, that’s exactly what you’re looking for if you want, for example, a new logo design The Internet lets you reach a larger audience for less money than has ever been possible.
 That audience consists of people of all different shapes and sizes, each one of them a consumer of information.
 I develop online tests for less fortunate youth who want to earn a GED diploma, and that reminds me… I’m supposed to help one of my cousins with that as well…

 A specialist may connect with a small number of those people — the ones already invested in your niche.
 But that’s no way to expand your reach.
 Staying in your comfort zone will never allow your business to grow.

 That’s where I come in.
 My varied expertise allows me to make connections and take your content in directions that will jumpstart your engagement and take your blog, book, or business to the next plateau.
 Be sure that, when you want to drive, you better be in the driver’s seat.